Using a Personal Loan to Pay Off Credit Card Debt

 At the end of the day, both credit card debt and personal loan debt are both simply money owed.
 However, personal loan debt is generally less costly than credit card debt.
 This is due to the interest rates typically charged by credit cards compared to those of personal loans.

-The average credit card interest rate is nearly 17% APR.
-Meanwhile, the average personal loan rate is 9.41%, according to the Federal Reserve.
+The average credit card interest rate is 24.71%.
+Meanwhile, the average personal loan interest rate is 12.21%.
 Given this difference in average interest rates, it can cost you much more over time to carry credit card debt, which is why taking out a personal loan to pay off credit cards can be an option worth exploring.

 Keep in mind, however, that the rate you pay on both credit cards and personal loans is dependent on your credit history and other financial factors.